renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## allowedHeaders

 List of headers that are allowed to be forwarded to the HTTP request.
 This is useful when the `registryUrlTemplate` employs a specific authentication system.
 By default, all headers starting with "X-" are allowed, but you can include additional headers using this option.
-If declared, it will override the default "X-" allowed headers. `allowedHeaders` is an array of RegExp represented as strings due to JSON serialization
+If declared, it will override the default "X-" allowed headers. `allowedHeaders` is an array of minimatch-compatible globs or re2-compatible regex represented as strings.

+Examples:

+- `/X/` - any header with `abc` in the name (regex)
+- `!/X/` - any header without `abcd` in the name (regex)
+- `X-*` - any header starting with `X-` (glob pattern)
+- `X` - only the header matching exactly `X` (exact match glob)

 ```json
 {